dmillard/dmillard.github.io/src/index.md

 ### Condensed history

+In 2020, I was a research intern at [Google Brain](https://research.google/teams/brain/), working on high inductive bias methods of robot learning.

 In 2019, I worked with [Iron Ox](https://ironox.com) on kinodynamically limited arm planning problems using trajectory optimization methods.